 Draft/beef cattle numbers (termed beef cattle from now on) increased from 42 million head in 1985, to 99 million in 2000.
 They are projected to grow to 117 million head in 2010 and then remain at that level through 2020, reaching 123 million in 2030.
 In brief, beef cattle inventory more than doubled in the 15-year period to 2000, and is expected to grow 24 percent over the next 30 years.
-One big reason cattle numbers will increase dramatically, while non-bovine work animals and buffalo collectively will decline by 33 million head, is that cattle are a major source of human food while the others are not.
-Projections of these two categories are based on anticipated structural and farm management changes that will take place as the country modernizes.
+One big reason cattle numbers will increase dramatically, while non-bovine work animals and buffalo will decline, is that cattle are a major source of human food while the others are not.
+Another reason is that while there is moderate scope for improvement in cattle productivity, it is not as great as in poultry and pigs.